-Recording and evaluating
+Recording and evaluating:

-We will ensure a written report is made as soon after the disclosure as possible recording the facts as presented by the child.
+We will ensure a written report is made as soon after the disclosure as possible, recording the facts as presented by the child.
 These may be used as part of a statutory assessment if the case is escalated.
 We will ensure the Designated Safeguarding Lead (or deputy) will be informed as soon as possible, if they were not involved in the initial report.
-(This will be recorded on CPOMS) We will ensure that details of decisions made and reasons for decisions are recorded as well as any outcomes.
+We record all incidents and concerns on CPOMS.
+We will ensure that details of decisions made and reasons for decisions are recorded as well as any outcomes.

-We will ensure that any 'safety plans' are recorded (paper or electronic) and kept under review.
-These will be kept in the Headteachers office.
+We will ensure that any 'safety plans' are recorded (paper or electronic) and kept under review on Cpoms.

-Strategies for Prevention
+Strategies for Prevention:

-Our school, The Trent-Rylands Federation, actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:
+The Trent-Rylands Federation actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:

-Staff training - including for supply staff, governors or management committees, volunteers, and visitors.

-- o Contextual safeguarding - Whole School Child Protection training - Identification and classification of specific behaviours SVSH, HSB et during staff meetings - Making it clear there is a zero-tolerance approach to child-on-child abuse (especially in relation to SVSH) that it is never acceptable and will not be tolerated.
-Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys." - Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - o Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Responsibilities of the Governing body / proprietors / management committee they must be aware of their statutory safeguarding responsibilities (effective child protection policy - childon-child abuse policy) - Ensuring that all child-on-child abuse issues are fed back to the safeguarding lead/team so that they can spot and address any concerning trends and identify those children who may need additional support
+- Staff training including for supply staff, governors or management committees, volunteers, and visitors.
+We have training on: - o All forms of abuse, neglect, or exploitation - Contextual safeguarding appropriate to the Trent Rylands Federation. ('harms outside the home' or extrafamilial harm) - o Identification and classification of specific behaviours HSB etc - Making it clear there is a zero-tolerance approach to child-on-child abuse (especially in relation to SVSH) that it is never acceptable and will not be tolerated.
+Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys." - Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Ensuring that the Governing body / proprietors / management committee are aware of their statutory safeguarding responsibilities (effective child protection policy - child-on-child abuse policy) - o Ensuring that all child-on-child abuse issues are fed back to the safeguarding lead/team so that they can spot and address any concerning trends and identify those children who may need additional support